 Women are more likely to be incarcerated far away from their children because there are fewer women’s prisons than men’s making it difficult and costly for their children and family members to see them in person.
 After their incarceration, it can be extremely challenging for mothers to reunite with children placed in foster care.

-4. Two hundred and twenty-six women have been exonerated since 1989.
+4. Two hundred and forty-one women have been exonerated since 1989.

 5. Most female exonerees were convicted of crimes that never occurred.

-Nearly 71% of women exonerated in the last 31 years were wrongfully convicted of crimes that never took place at all, according to data from the National Registry of Exonerations.
+Nearly 73% of women exonerated in the last three decades were wrongfully convicted of crimes that never took place at all, according to data from the National Registry of Exonerations.
 These “crimes” included events determined to be accidents, deaths by suicide and crimes that were fabricated.

 6. About 40% of female exonerees were wrongly convicted of harming their children or other loved ones in their care.